arialdomartini/arialdomartini.github.io/_posts/2024-03-17-emacs-surround-2.md

 ```

 If a command takes a parameter, you have to inform `interactive` so
-that it will take care of getting it from the user and pass it to the
+that it will take care of getting the argument from the user and pass
-command. `interactive` takes a string with 2 elements:
+it to the command. `interactive` takes a string with 2 elements:

-* A code, specifying the type of expected parameter (a string, a
+* A code, specifying the type of expected parameter (e.g., a string, a
   number, a buffer, a file name).
-* A string prompt to be interactively shown to the user.
+* A string prompt to be displayed to the user.

 As for the code, there are many, documented in the chapter
 [interactive codes][interactive-codes].
 Let's make an example using